ctrlaltca/php-class-splitter/README.md

 * FILE - path to a single PHP file containing multiple class definitions
 * DEST - path to a directory to contain the new class files

-It now capitalises the first letter of class names.
+It now capitalises the first letter of class names

 # License